-Regulators and market players have not remained indifferent to to continuation funds.
-Two major approaches address the complex conflicts they generate.
+Regulators and market players have not remained indifferent to this phenomenon.
+Two major approaches address these complex conflicts.
 The first involves several market practices, which include the following: (i) subjecting the initiation of a continuation fund to the approval of the LPAC; (ii) increasing the GP's skin in the game by requiring the GP to reinvest a significant fraction of their crystallized carried interest into the continuation vehicle; and (iii) conducting a competitive bid or soliciting an offer from a lead investor that could negotiate an arms-length price.